calummacgillivray/calummacgillivray.github.io/Blog1.md

 This first post mostly serves as a template for future posts.
 I am still fairly new to buidling a website, and it is handy to have a means of testing the blog system before I make future posts.
 It is also very helpful to have a fully replicable process that I can use for all future posts.
 I will likely improve this process in the future, but for now this works!

-If you have made it here, thanks for reading and for proving the system works!
-I'm looking forward to posting here again soon.
+If you have made it here, thanks for reading and for proving the system works.
+I'm looking forward to posting here again soon!